Nancy-geek/OOPS/README.md

 #### Abstract Class vs Interface in Java

 - objects can't be created for abstract and interface class
+- If your class is not abstract, you must override all abstract methods of the interface.

 Here’s a side-by-side table to help you quickly understand the differences: